Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data: Description of model

 Therefore, fluctuations of pressure and temperature lead to fluctuations of the optical refractive index.
 Disregarding time variations of the refractive index, the structure function of the refractive index fluctuations between two positions in space ($\bm{r}_1$ and $\bm{r}_2$) is \cite{tatarskii1971effects}

 Assuming local homogeneity, the structure function depends only on the position difference, i.e. $\bm{\rho}=\bm{r}_1-\bm{r}_2$.
-Adding the isotropy hypothesis, only the absolute distance difference $\rho=|\bm{\rho}|$ matters and not its orientation.
-With these two assumptions, the structure function is now expressed as in \cite{ishimaru1978wave}, i.e.
+Adding the isotropy hypothesis, only the absolute distance difference~$\rho~=~|\bm{\rho}|$ matters and not its orientation.
+With these two assumptions, the structure function is now expressed as in \cite{ishimaru1978wave}:

-Based on the Kolmogorov cascade theory of turbulence, the structure function is shown to be proportional to the distance $\rho$ to the power two-third, the proportionality factor being the refractive index structure constant $C_n^2$ [m$^{-2/3}$].
+Based on the Kolmogorov cascade theory of turbulence, the structure function is shown to be proportional to $\rho^{2/3}$, the proportionality factor being the refractive index structure constant $C_n^2$ [m$^{-2/3}$].
 This is only valid between the inner scale $l_0$ and the outer scale $L_0$, that depict the range where turbulent eddy energy is transferred from larger eddies to smaller eddies (inertial range) \cite{andrews2005,ishimaru1978wave,tatarskii1971effects}.
 Thus the structure function can be written as

-Equation (\ref{eq:DKol}) is associated to the Kolmogorov power spectrum $\Phi_n(\kappa)\:=\:0.033 \:C_n^2 \: \kappa^{-11/3}$ for $1/L_0 << \kappa << 1/l_0$, where $\kappa$ is the spatial frequency.
+Equation (\ref{eq:DKol}) is associated to the Kolmogorov power spectrum $\Phi_n(\kappa)\:=\:0.033 \:C_n^2 \: \kappa^{-11/3}$ for $1/L_0 \ll \kappa \ll 1/l_0$, where $\kappa$ is the spatial frequency.
 The link between these quantities is given by the following integral \cite{andrews2005}:

 In practice, the turbulence characteristics vary with the altitude $z$ and so does $C_n^2$.
 This leads to a $C_n^2$ profile denoted $C_n^2(z)$.